alassane8/TreeCSharp/README.md

 From there, different files will be created where you placed 'script.py'.

 ## All_Projects.txt
+Gather all the projects in the solution that allow at least one dependency (Mother projects) or at least one project that depends on them (Child projects) .
+This file indicates for each project :

+- GUID (Project ID)
+- Framework
+- Path
+- Child and Mother projects that he owns

 ## Independent_Projects.txt
+Brings together all the projects in the solution which have no dependencies and for which no project in the solution depends on them.
+This file indicates for each project :

+- Name
+- GUID
+- Framework
+- Path

 ## Tree.txt
+Visualization of dependencies between projects as well as the Frameworks linked to these projects This file indicates for each project :

+- Name
+- Framework

 ## Area for improvement
 Here, you can find the features I am currently working on in this repository.